Manaslu Circuit ( MCT ) Trek

 Should I Need Travel Insurance for Manaslu Larke Pass Trek?

-Although travel insurance is not mandatory for the Manaslu or other treks in Nepal, issuing travel insurance will cover you for additional medical expenses, accidents, or if you need a helicopter rescue.
-The cost of a helicopter rescue alone is over $5000, and other medical expenses will be even higher.
+Although travel insurance is not mandatory for the Manaslu treks in Nepal, having it will cover you for additional medical expenses, accidents, or if you need a helicopter rescue.
+The cost of a helicopter rescue alone is over USD 5000, and other medical expenses will be even higher.

 Related Trips